Photo by Kira Severinova on Unsplash

 Regular physical activity can be an effective way to prevent and manage migraines.
 Aim for at least 30 minutes of moderate exercise most days of the week, such as brisk walking, swimming, or yoga.
 Exercise can help reduce stress, improve sleep, and release endorphins that can alleviate migraine pain.
 Just be sure to stay hydrated and avoid strenuous exercise during a migraine attack.

-By incorporating these lifestyle changes into your daily routine, you can take a proactive approach to preventing and managing your migraine symptoms.
+By incorporating these lifestyle changes into your daily routine, you can take a proactive approach to managing your migraine symptoms.
 Remember, everyone’s triggers and responses may vary, so be patient and experiment to find the strategies that work best for you.
 Your journey to better migraine management starts here!

 Relaxation Techniques to Alleviate Migraine Symptoms